awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 + Create change detection resources \(CloudWatch Events rule or webhook, as applicable\)\.
 + Set the `PollForSourceChanges` parameter to false\.
 **Note**
-If you create a CloudWatch Events rule or webhook, you must set the parameter to false to avoid trigering the pipeline more than once\.
+If you create a CloudWatch Events rule or webhook, you must set the parameter to false to avoid triggering the pipeline more than once\.

   The `PollForSourceChanges` parameter is not used for Amazon ECR source actions\.
 +